xma711/notebook/programming/python/common_knowledge/class/call_parent_method/README.md

-about
+About
 ---------------

-this example shows how to call parent's methods
+This example shows how to call parent's methods